Cremolino was the main feud of the Monferrato branch of the Malaspina marquises, lords of the Lunigiana.

 Thanks partly to its triple band of walls, the castle was never conquered and as a result its medieval character, with the drawbridge, 14th-century tower and mighty 15th-century keep, has been preserved intact.
 The bastions of this medieval fortress look out over one of the most beautiful views of the Alto Monferrato and the Alps.

 The owners live permanently in the castle, which is surrounded by a 19th-century park of tall trees, boxwood topiary, roses, hydrangeas and fish ponds full of water-lilies.

-Visits to the gardens, the cellars, the public halls, the library and the castle’s private rooms are by guided tour led only by the owner for three groups of no more than 14 people each on open days.
+Visits to the gardens, the cellars, the public halls, the library and the castle’s private rooms are by guided tour led only by the owner for two groups of no more than 20 people each on open days.
 This means tours can only be guaranteed by reserving a space at least one day in advance by telephone or email, providing a name and phone number.